amadeoas/spring-customerproducts/readme.md

 from within [draw.io](https://www.draw.io/").

 ### TODO
-- The 'Search' word shown in all the tables should also be changed when changing the language.
 - Complete the unit-tests for the Sprint Data JPA implementation
 - The "Checkout" button should be at the bottom of the basket area, fixed.
 Also areas for each product should be possible to scroll if not all products or selections fit in the area..